Snapshot by Christina Capurso picturing Grandpa Ralph Capurso receiving Lindsay Brayda's restoration on his 82nd birthday.

 → You must have e-mail access.
 We cannot snail mail image cds/dvds/thumbdrives.

-→ You must be willing to purchase at least ONE photographic print and frame.
+→ You must be willing to purchase at least ONE print and frame or alternate photo gift.

 → You must be willing to pay for postage to a NJ or NY address.

 → You must be willing to make all shipping arrangements.
 We cannot mail your gift(s) for you.